3rd Edition of the TUM Blockchain&Cybersecurity Salon

 Decentralized Identities, Business Logic, and Governance

-Session Chair: Ingo Weber
+Session Chair: Ingo Weber (TUM/Fraunhofer)

-- Johnnatan Messias (MPI-SWS): Fairness in Token Allocation: Mitigating Voting Power Concentration in Decentralized Autonomous Organizations
+- Johnnatan Messias (Max Planck Institute for Software Systems (MPI-SWS)): Fairness in Token Allocation: Mitigating Voting Power

 - Felix Hoops (TUM): CRSet: Private Non-Interactive Verifiable Credential Revocation